Note: This manual applies to the Recorder Instrument bundled with LWDAQ 8.5.1+.

 (LWDAQ) 4 % lwdaq_recorder Recorder_1 "extract 1" 18 40972 73 41065 135 40923 208 40652 265 40586 ...
 32525 44508 32593 44287 32658 44226 32708 44208

 Each LWDAQ image provides an overlay in which you can draw graphs.
-The following lines use extract to extract channel five (5), plot it in the overlay using lwdaq_graph, and refresh the display of Recorder_1 in the Recorder Instrument window using lwdaq_draw.
+The following lines use an extract instruction to obtain channel five (5), plot it in the overlay using lwdaq_graph, and refresh the display of Recorder_1 in the Recorder Instrument window using lwdaq_draw.

 (LWDAQ) 5 % lwdaq_graph [lwdaq_recorder Recorder_1 "extract 5"] Recorder_1 -fill 1 (LWDAQ) 6 % lwdaq_draw Recorder_1 recorder_photo

 The plot instruction plots messages in an image's overlay in the same as lwdaq_graph.
 Here we tell lwdaq_recorder to plot messages from channel three (3) and five (5) in the overlay.